Putin's Palace (film): Polls

 In a Levada Center poll carried out from 29 January to 2 February 2021, 26% of Russian adult respondents said that they saw the film, 10% said that they did not see it but were familiar with its content, 32% said they heard about it, and 31% said they did not hear anything about it.
 Out of those who saw the film or heard about it, 3% said that their attitude to Putin improved, 17% said that it worsened, and 77% said that it did not change.
 Out of those who saw the film or heard about it, 33% said they were sure that the film was untrue, 38% believed that it seemed true but it was difficult to assess the credibility of the accusations and 17% said they were sure that it was true.
 Out of all respondents, when asked if they believed Putin was guilty of abuses of power, 17% said that he was undoubtedly guilty, 25% said he was probably as guilty as other high-ranking officials, 24% said that even if true, the country began to live better under his rule, and 29% believed that he did not ever abuse his power.
 The poll also showed a generational gap, with younger respondents being more likely to have watched the film and believing that Putin was guilty of abuses of power.

+Reaction on the Internet

+The film caused a stir and interest among Internet users.
+The footage from the film became the basis for the creation of many memes and the reason for mocking jokes.
+The so-called "Mud Room" and "Aquadiscoteca" aroused great interest.
+Social media users also compared the palace to the Mezhyhirya Residence, the controversial residence of former Ukrainian President Viktor Yanukovych.

+Based on the film, the video "Aquadiscoteca" was released with the participation of actor Alexander Gudkov.
+The description stated that its authors were opposed to restricting the freedom of innocent people.
+A humorous parody video about the palace of the fictional character Vitaly Nalivkin was also shot based on the film.